 3. Choose what kind of eggs you want to use

-The options are varied: either hide the classic boiled and dyed eggs that every housewife makes at Easter, opt for chocolate eggs, or use plastic eggs.
-I chose the plastic ones, which unravel, and snuck in a few sweet surprises, decorations, stickers to decorate other eggs, and a small styrofoam egg that the kids painted after the actual hunt.
+The options are varied: hide the classic boiled and dyed eggs every housewife makes at Easter, opt for chocolate eggs, or use plastic eggs.
+I chose the plastic ones, which unraveled, and snuck in a few sweet surprises, decorations, stickers to decorate other eggs, and a small styrofoam egg that the kids painted after the actual hunt.

 4. Make a list of hiding places!